bertrandong/tp/docs/UserGuide.md

 ### Completing of orders: `complete`

-You can demarcate an order in your address book as complete.
-Strack will collate completed orders into a csv file.
+You can demarcate an order in Strack.io as complete.
+Strack.io will collate completed orders into a csv file.
 The csv file can be accessed in this directory: `[JAR file location]/data/completedorders.csv`

-Format: `complete ORDER_ID...`
+Format: `complete ORDER_ID`

 * `ORDER_ID` is a unique number for each order.
-* `ORDER_ID...` can accept *multiple, unique* Order ID to be marked as completed.
+* `ORDER_ID` can accept *multiple, unique* Order ID to be marked as completed as shown in the example below.
-* `complete ORDER_ID...` with at least one *non-valid* Order ID value will be invalid.
+* `ORDER_ID` with at least one *non-valid* Order ID value will be invalid.

 Example:
 ![Before state for CompleteCommand](images/CompleteCommandBefore.png)